 Grocery Girls is a knitting podcast hosted by Jodi & Tracie.
 A couple of knitting obsessed sisters that love to talk about all things YARN!

 I Love: Jodi and Tracie are such fun!
 They have been podcasting for some time now and are comfortable in front of the camera.
 So much knitting goodness to watch and listen to.

 Renee loves knitting because it challenges her mind to think of new designs and color combinations.

-What We Love: East London Knit is focused on both useful and beautiful crafts.
+I Love: Focused on useful and beautiful crafts.
 Renee’s interviews with other creative people on her podcasts are fabulous.
+(No longer active.)

 Shinybees by Jo Milmine

 Jo became the voice of the Shinybees podcast, a podcast for those who like knitting, yarn and comedy in equally large measures.

 I Love: Shinybees’ podcasts are fun and informative.
 Jo’s accompanying writing is wonderful, for anyone interested in knitting.